usdoj-crt/crt-portal/README.md

 3. Commit the exported configuration
 4. Deploy to Acquia (see deploy commands above)
 5. Import the configuration to Acquia (eg, `drush @dojportal-blt.dev cim`)
+6. When you have a choice to use "sync" or "vcs", choose "vcs".

 # Resources